 Floyd currently resides in Newington with his lovely wife ‘Miss Susan’, a former dancer/choreographer who is now happy making libations at the Pequabuck Golf Club in Pequabuck, a part of Bristol.
 He’s excited about working at The Big D, after all, it’s the station that put the ‘fun’ into radio.
 Floyd’s goal is to continue that Connecticut tradition.

 From "Frantic Fridays" to wide open highways, Nichole watches the roads so you can travel easier on them.
 Nichole joins Floyd Wright weekday afternoons to ponder the day's weird news and get you to where you have to go.
 An Emerson College and Central Connecticut State University alum, Nichole's radio career has taken her all around New England since 2003.
 She's made stops in New Hampshire, Maine, Boston and more.
 She's happy to add her time at the Big D to the list!
 When she's not behind the microphone and peering at traffic cameras, she enjoys travelling (by car, train or plane), attending Red Sox games, cheese, concerts and music of all kinds, bowling (candlepin or duckpin) and board game nights with friends.
 Nichole is also an avid supporter of charitable causes, including the National MS Society, Connecticut Children's Medical Center, Human Rights Campaign, the Jimmy Fund and the Dana-Farber Cancer Institute.

 Monday - Friday 7PM to 12AM, Saturday 7PM-12AM and Sunday 8AM-1PM

-Ron's back Sunday mornings to get your "fun day" off with a smile and the best Good Time Rock n' Roll on the radio!
+Ron's back Sunday mornings to get your "fun day" off with a smile playing the biggest hits on the radio!